gugarosa/annotator/README.md

 ## Welcome to Annotator.

 An easy-to-use solution to your annotation needs.
-Firstly, it is a fork from Doccano's framework, specifically designed for Weduu's customized needs.
+Firstly, it is a fork from Doccano's framework, specifically designed for ML-based needs.
 Please, follow along the next sections in order to learn more about this excellent tool.

 Annotator is compatible with:
 - Python 3.6+